What does it actually take to be a leader?

 We sat down with Dr. Dwyer to discuss how the path to being a successful leader is anything but linear, and how having a tolerance for ambiguity is a must.
 And we bet you’ll never guess her favorite international destination that changed her life, and her career, forever!

-Also, be sure to check out Mary's interview with WGN Radio Chicago where she's featured as the "CEO Spotlight" on "The Morning Bell with Steve Grzanish" show.
+Also, be sure to check out Mary's interview with WGN Radio Chicago where she's featured as the "CEO Spotlight" on "The Opening Bell with Steve Grzanish" show.